rkjcollab/imputation_snakemake/README.md

 * think could remove a config arg so that to_build is auto set based on chosen imputation
 * not sure how to better handle relative paths within the pipeline directory?
-* need a better solution for running first vs. second vs. third phase than switching the until portion of the snakemake command

 ## **imputation_snakemake**